isaac-sim/IsaacLab/docs/source/migration/migrating_from_omniisaacgymenvs.rst

        },
    )

 Within the :class:`~assets.ArticulationCfg`, the ``spawn`` attribute can be used to add the robot to the scene by specifying the path to the robot file.
-In addition, :class:`~omni.isaac.lab.sim.schemas.RigidBodyPropertiesCfg` can be used to specify simulation properties for the rigid bodies in the articulation.
-Similarly, :class:`~omni.isaac.lab.sim.schemas.ArticulationRootPropertiesCfg` can be used to specify simulation properties for the articulation.
-Joint and dof properties are now specified as part of the ``actuators`` dictionary using :class:`~actuators.ImplicitActuatorCfg`.
-Joints and dofs with the same properties can be grouped into regex expressions or provided as a list of names or expressions.
+In addition, the :class:`~omni.isaac.lab.sim.schemas.RigidBodyPropertiesCfg` class can be used to specify simulation properties for the rigid bodies in the articulation.
+Similarly, the :class:`~omni.isaac.lab.sim.schemas.ArticulationRootPropertiesCfg` class can be used to specify simulation properties for the articulation.
+The joint properties are now specified as part of the ``actuators`` dictionary using :class:`~actuators.ImplicitActuatorCfg`.
+Joints with the same properties can be grouped into regex expressions or provided as a list of names or expressions.

 Actors are added to the scene by simply calling ``self.cartpole = Articulation(self.cfg.robot_cfg)``, where ``self.cfg.robot_cfg`` is an :class:`~assets.ArticulationCfg` object.
 Once initialized, they should also be added to the :class:`~scene.InteractiveScene` by calling ``self.scene.articulations["cartpole"] = self.cartpole`` so that the :class:`~scene.InteractiveScene` can traverse through actors in the scene for writing values to the simulation and resetting.

 Accessing States from Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-APIs for accessing physics states in Isaac Lab require the creation of an :class:`~assets.Articulation` or :class:`~assets.RigidObject`
+APIs for accessing physics states in Isaac Lab require the creation of an :class:`~assets.Articulation` or
-object.
-Multiple objects can be initialized for different articulations or rigid bodies in the scene by defining
+:class:`~assets.RigidObject` object.
+Multiple objects can be initialized for different articulations or rigid bodies
-corresponding :class:`~assets.ArticulationCfg` or :class:`~assets.RigidObjectCfg` config, as outlined in the section above.
+in the scene by defining corresponding :class:`~assets.ArticulationCfg` or :class:`~assets.RigidObjectCfg` config,
+as outlined in the section above.
+This replaces the previously used :class:`~omni.isaac.core.articulations.ArticulationView`
-This replaces the previously used ``ArticulationView`` and ``RigidPrimView`` classes used in OmniIsaacGymEnvs.
+and :class:`omni.isaac.core.prims.RigidPrimView` classes used in OmniIsaacGymEnvs.

 However, functionality between the classes are similar: